 8. Where Will You Position Your Steam Control?

 The steam shower control has an internal thermostat and controls the temperature of the space.
 It should be positioned away from the steam head, near the seating area in a location that is easy for the user to reach.
 Ask yourself where it will be most convenient for you to control your steam experience in the shower.

 As a rule, keep the control between four and five feet above the floor and away from direct steam flow.
 MrSteam also offers the fully automated, water-resistant AirTempo wireless remote control.

 9. Prevent Slips And Falls

 Choose your shower floor material carefully and avoid slick, potentially slippery material.
 You can also add anti-skid strips on your steam-room floor to mitigate the chance of slipping in the steam shower.

 10. Remember The Seating!

-The importance of seating in a steam shower cannot be overstated when it comes to relaxing and fully embracing the benefits of steam.
+The importance of seating in a steam shower cannot be overstated when it comes to relaxing and fully embracing the steam experience.

 >> Here is a teak shower seat that MrSteam offers.

 Some of these tips might seem basic, but they can be easily overlooked in the excitement of installing a steam shower.
-It’s important that you plan ahead to avoid more costly fixes later on.
+It's important that you plan to avoid more costly fixes later.
 Taken together, these tips will allow you to make the most of your new steam shower.